raspberrypi/documentation/configuration/config-txt/memory.md

 ## gpu_mem

-GPU memory in megabytes, sets the memory split between the CPU and GPU; the CPU gets the remaining memory.
+Specifies how much memory, in megabytes, to reserve for the exclusive use of the GPU.
+The remaining memory is allocated to the ARM CPU.
 The minimum value is `16`; the technical maximum value is `192`, `448`, or `944`, depending on whether you are using a 256MB, 512MB, or 1024MB Pi.
 The default value is `64`, values above `512` will not provide increased performance and should not be used.
-For the Raspberry Pi 4, which is available in 1GB, 2GB and 4GB versions, the minimum and maximum values are the same as for a 1GB device.
+For the Raspberry Pi 4B, which is available with different memory capacities, the minimum and maximum values are the same as for a 1GB device.

 `gpu_mem` refers to memory that is addressable from the GPU, which includes the VPU, HVS, legacy codecs (e.g. H264), and camera, and on devices before the Raspberry Pi 4, the 3D system.
 The Raspberry Pi 4 3D system has it's own Memory Mangement Unit (MMU) so textures and other GL resources are not allocated from the `gpu_mem` but Linux system memory instead.
 This means that `gpu_mem` can be set to a lower value, so even if you are using the H264 and camera then 128MB will probably be enough.
 On earlier models without the 3D MMU, you may need up to 256 or 512 in some more unusual cases.